 The Code influences how we do business as we continue to build a stronger, more streamlined and customer-focused company.
 The Code covers a range of issues from anti-bribery and anti-corruption to our risk framework and workplace safety.
 Our Code specifically covers how our employees may engage in the political process and how we interact with representatives of all levels of government on behalf of Bank of America.

-All political activities carried out on behalf of Bank of America are managed by the Public Policy Department leadership, who report to the Corporate Communications and Public Policy Executive.
-The Corporate Communications and Public Policy Executive is responsible for the department's policies, activities and legal compliance with the advice of the Compliance Department and legal counsel.
+All political activities carried out on behalf of Bank of America are managed by the Public Policy Department leadership, who report to the Strategy and Public Policy Executive.
+The Strategy and Public Policy Executive is responsible for the department's policies, activities and legal compliance with the advice of the Compliance Department and legal counsel.
 The Public Policy Executive reports not less than annually to the Corporate Governance Committee, which is comprised solely of independent members of our Board of Directors, on significant policies and practices concerning political contributions, major lobbying priorities and principal trade association activities that relate to the Company's public policy objectives.

 In general, Bank of America employees may make personal contributions, within applicable legal limits, to political candidates, political parties, political action committees, and other entities that make political expenditures.
 Financial industry regulations and state or local laws prohibit employees of particular lines of business or employees with certain coverage responsibilities from making certain political contributions or engaging in certain political activities.
 Bank of America has identified the employees who are covered by such restrictions and requires that those employees pre-clear any contributions with designated Compliance personnel.